claudiodekker/inertia-laravel-testing/README.md

 ### Scoping

 In a previous version of this library, testing code could become fairly verbose, and the deeper your assertions went, the more complex your assertions became.
-For instance, here is an example of code we used to write, taken directly from one of our projects:
+For instance, here is a real example of some assertion logic we used to write:
 ```php
 $response->assertInertiaHas('message.comments.0.files.0.url', '/storage/attachments/example-attachment.pdf');
 $response->assertInertiaHas('message.comments.0.files.0.name', 'example-attachment.pdf');
 ```

-Fortunately, we no longer have to do this.
+Fortunately, we no longer _have to_ do this.
 Instead, we can simply scope properties using the `has` method:
 ```php
 $response->assertInertia(fn (Assert $inertia) => $inertia
     // Creating a single-level property scope